Approved at the MAA Business Meeting on August 7, 2010.

 5. There shall be a Budget Committee, chaired by the Associate Treasurer.
 The Budget Committee is responsible for presenting an annual budget to the Executive Committee and to the Board.
 The Treasurer is a member of the Budget Committee.
 At least one additional member shall be appointed by the President for a term of three years.

-6. The annual operating budget must be approved by the Board.
+6. The annual operating budget shall be approved by the Board.

 7. The Executive Director is authorized to sign contracts that are required for the conduct of the Association's activities.
 The Executive Committee may require contracts above a certain amount to be approved by the President and/or the Treasurer.